markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

 ## Configure policies for Recall

 By default, Recall is removed on commercially managed devices.
-If you want to allow Recall to be available for users in your organization and allow them to choose to save snapshots, you need to configure both the **Allow Recall to be enabled** and **Turn off saving snapshots for Windows** policies.
+If you want to allow Recall to be available for users in your organization and allow them to choose to save snapshots, you need to configure both the **Allow Recall to be enabled** and **Turn off saving snapshots for Recall** policies.
 Policies for Recall fall into the following general areas:

 - [Allow Recall and snapshots policies](#allow-recall-and-snapshots-policies)
 - [Storage policies](#storage-policies)